Commissioned by: European Commission-Framework Programme

 will inform future research on the mechanisms through which the regional economic effects of integration operate.

-Commissioned by: European Commission
+Commissioned by: Centre for European Economic Research

 Study by: Austrian Institute of Economic Research